MeshWorld India Logo MeshWorld.

 - Basic performance tuning

-If you know PostgreSQL well, you can pick up MongoDB, MySQL, or SQLite quickly.
+Learn PostgreSQL well and you can pick up MongoDB, MySQL, or SQLite fast.
 The concepts transfer.

 Skill 5: AI-Assisted Development Fluency

-This is the skill that separates 2026 hires from 2023 hires.
+This is the skill that separates who gets hired now from who got hired two years ago.
 It’s not “prompt engineering.”
 It’s real proficiency with coding agents.

 What hiring managers actually test